deeptisingh27/tic-tac-toe/README.md

-Tic-Tac-Toe Game
-A classic two-player Tic-Tac-Toe game built from scratch using HTML, CSS, and JavaScript.
+This is a classic two-player Tic-Tac-Toe game built from scratch using HTML, CSS, and JavaScript.
 This project is a simple demonstration of core web development skills, including DOM manipulation, event handling, and game logic.

 How to Play: